France, Guides

 To further consolidate his power at Versailles Château, he would establish a strict code of etiquette for the nobility to follow.
 This etiquette caused the nobility to become bogged down in tedious tasks, another way to prevent them from plotting against the king.

 One of my favorite court rituals involved the king’s bedroom.
 Particularly important nobility had the opportunity to watch as the king was dressed and bathed each day.
-You have to admire the audacity of the king to create a spectacle out of something so mundane!
+You have to admire the audacity of the king to create a spectacle out of something so mundane.

 The French Revolution